alanorth/go-away/README.md

 # go-away

 Self-hosted abuse detection and rule enforcement against low-effort mass AI scraping and bots.

 [![Build Status](https://ci.gammaspectra.live/api/badges/git/go-away/status.svg)](https://ci.gammaspectra.live/git/go-away)
 [![Go Reference](https://pkg.go.dev/badge/git.gammaspectra.live/git/go-away.svg)](https://pkg.go.dev/git.gammaspectra.live/git/go-away)

-This documentation is a work in progress.
-For now, see policy examples under [examples/](examples/).

-This Go package can be used as a command on `git.gammaspectra.live/git/go-away/cmd/go-away` or a library under `git.gammaspectra.live/git/go-away/lib`
+go-away sits in between your site and the Internet / upstream proxy.

+Incoming requests can be selected by [rules](#rich-rule-matching) to be [actioned](#extended-rule-actions) or [challenged](#challenges) to filter suspicious requests.

+The tool is designed highly flexible so the operator can minimize impact to legit users, while surgically targeting heavy endpoints or scrapers.

+[Challenges](#challenges) can be transparent (not shown to user, depends on backend or other logic), [non-JavaScript](#non-javascript-challenges) (challenges common browser properties), or [custom JavaScript](#custom-javascript--wasm-challenges) (from Proof of Work to fingerprinting or Captcha is supported)

+See _[Why?](#why)_ section for the challenges and reasoning behind this tool.

 ## Support